vuestorefront/vue-storefront/docs/guide/cookbook/hardcore.md

 8. <a href="#tip8">Tip 8: Multistore configuration explained</a>
 9. <a href="#tip9">Tip 9: HTML minimization, compression, headers</a>
 10. <a href="tip10">Tip 10: Production catalog indexing + cache invalidation</a>
+11. <a href="tip11">Tip 11: Using Magento Checkout</a>
-11. Tip 11: ElasticSearch production setup
+12. Tip 12: ElasticSearch production setup
-12. Tip 12: .htaccess, server side redirects, HTTP codes and headers, middlewares
+13. Tip 13: .htaccess, server side redirects, HTTP codes and headers, middlewares
-13. Tip 13: Which fields of product, category and attribute are really being used by VSF
+14. Tip 14: Which fields of product, category and attribute are really being used by VSF
-14. Tip 14: Tracing, monitoring, logging the application and Troubleshooting
+15. Tip 15: Tracing, monitoring, logging the application and Troubleshooting
  - Cloud trace
  - New Relic
  - PM2
  - Output logs explained
-15. Unexpected features (explained by config file properties):
+16. Tip 16: Unexpected features (explained by config file properties):
  - `dynamicConfigReload` - for easier deployments
  - `useExactUrlsNoProxy` - for not using our default image resizer
  - `sourcePriceIncludesTax` vs `finalPriceIncludesTax` - and how the prices work.